Facts about the animal kingdom

 Mature (7-10 years)

-This stage corresponds to the age between 45 and 60 years in humans.
-Cats in this stage gradually reduce their playfulness and energy and spend a little more time resting and watching us.
-For this reason, cats can gain weight if we do not continue to adjust the daily food.
-But just because your cat has turned 7 does not mean they do not want to play anymore.
-Many of them will often continue to ask you for playtime, which you must provide them with in order to keep them happy and healthy.
+This stage corresponds to the ages of between 45 and 60 years in humans.
+Cats in this stage gradually reduce their playfulness and energy, spending more time resting and watching us.
+For this reason, cats can gain weight if we do not continue to adjust their daily food rations.
+Although your cat has turned 7, this does not mean they do not want to play anymore.
+Many of them will often continue to ask you for playtime, something you must provide to keep them happy and healthy.

 During this stage, it is essential that they see a vet at least once a year to check on their health, as they are becoming mature and older, and are at increased risk of many diseases, such as: